Pushyamitra Shunga: Authenticity of Buddhist claims

 Based on Buddhist tradition, some scholars believe that Pushyamitra was indeed a persecutor of the Buddhist faith.
 However, others believe that Buddhist scholars were biased against Pushyamitra, because he did not patronize them.

-V. A. Smith and H. P. Shastri believed that Pushyamitra's rebellion against the Maurya dynasty was a Brahminical reaction to the rise of Buddhism.
 According to archaeologist John Marshall, there is evidence of some damage to Buddhist establishments at Takshashila around the time of Shunga rule.
 He also theorized that the Sanchi stupa was vandalized in 2nd century BCE (that is, during Pushyamitra's reign), before being rebuilt on a larger scale.
 G. R. Sharma, who excavated the Buddhist ruins at Kaushambi, suggested that the destruction of the local monastery might have happened during the reign of Pushyamitra Shunga.
 P. K. Mishra believes that the damage to the Deur Kothar stupa is also datable to Pushyamitra's period.
 H. C. Raychaudhari pointed out that Buddhist monuments were constructed at Bharhut during the Shunga rule.
 However, according to N. N. Ghosh, these were constructed during the reign of later Shunga rulers, not Pushyamitra's period.

 H. Bhattacharya theorized that Pushyamitra might have persecuted Buddhists for political, rather than religious, reasons: the politically active Buddhists probably supported the Indo-Greek rivals of Pushyamitra, which might have prompted him to persecute them.
 The Ashokavadana states that Pushyamitra declared a reward for killing Buddhist monks in Shakala (present-day Sialkot), which was located near the Indo-Greek frontiers.
 According to K. P. Jayaswal, this further highlights a political motivation behind his alleged persecution of Buddhists.